Proto-Uralic homeland: Evidence from population genetics

-Some scholars have attempted to use genetic evidence to locate the original Proto-Uralic speaker population, although this methodology is generally considered to be problematic by mainstream linguists.
+Some scholars have attempted to use genetic evidence to locate the original Proto-Uralic speaker population, a source of contention.

 Vladimir Napolskikh, who studied the origins of the "earth-diver" creation myths, has concluded that a certain variety of those myths, which is found in the folklore of Uralic-speaking peoples and other N1, C3, and Q (Y-DNA) carrying populations, originated in Siberia.

 Genetic data suggests that early Uralic-speakers may be associated with hunter-gatherers in Western and Southern Siberia.
 These specific Uralic-speaking hunter-gatherers are argued to have formed from an admixture event between Western and Eastern Eurasian sources, with the calculated date of admixture is inferred to be ~7–9 kya.
 The Western source can be attributed to local Ancient North Eurasians, while the Eastern sources can be linked to "Neo-Siberians" (Eastern Siberian hunter-gatherers).

-A number of population genomic studies in 2018 and 2019 note that the spread of Uralic languages may be associated with observed "Siberian" geneflow (represented by Nganasans) into the Eastern Baltic region.
+A number of population genomic studies in 2018 and 2019 note that the spread of Uralic languages may be associated with observed "Siberian" gene flow (represented by Nganasans) into the Eastern Baltic region.
 The proto-Uralic languages may be associated with early "Neo-Siberian" expansions outgoing from Northeast Asia westwards (~6-11kya), which largely replaced previous "Paleosiberian groups", but predated the expansion of Turkic languages.

 Cultural diffusion and contacts in Central Asia.

 Rasmus G. Bjørn (2022) argues for a link between the Proto-Uralic-speakers and the pre-Indo-European Okunevo culture, as well as to the Tarim EMBA cluster.
 He argues that following the expansion of Indo-Europeans eastwards and Northeast Asian (putative Turkic) groups westwards meeting in the Altai region, the early Uralic-speaking groups dispersed along the Seima-Turbino route.
 He also notes a correspondence between this expansion route and the frequency of haplogroup N.

 Peltola et al. 2023 reproduced the findings that modern Uralic-speaking populations display varying degrees of ancestry from a "Siberian" source maximized in modern day Nganasan people.
 Nganasans and a historical specimen from Bronze Age Southern Siberia (Krasnoyarsk_Krai_BA; kra001) were found to display the lowest f4 estimate for the eastern ancestry among Uralic-speaking populations, and represent a plausible source.
 In contrast, affinity for Ancient North Eurasian-rich ancestry (represented by Eastern Hunter-Gatherers) was not significant and only observed among Western Finno-Ugric speakers.

 According to a 2025 study, ancestry from the Yakutia Late Neolithic–Bronze Age is associated with the migrations of prehistoric Uralic speakers, coinciding with the collapse of pre-Bronze Age population structure.
-This ancestry was formed through a mixture of a Native American-related Paleosiberian source and a source related to Inland East Asians and Amur River populations.
-Among ancient and modern populations, this ancestry is the most related to Bering Straits populations.
+This ancestry was formed through a 50:50 mixture between the Syalakh-Belkachi population of the Lena Valley, who had Ancient Paleo-Siberian affinities, and Transbaikal Kitoi population, who had Inland East Asian affinities.
 Contemporary males associated with this ancestry also carried subclades of haplogroup N, which is predominant for present Uralic-speaking groups.
+However, the study does not claim that Proto-Uralic itself was spoken in Yakutia, even though a part of ancestors for the later Uralic speakers have arrived from there.